-Further, the percentage of children who are breastfed exclusively is 54% lower than the national government's level of 61%.
-Prevalence rates for anemia in children and pregnant women in the county 41.6% and 22.8%. are respectively, close to the which is 42%.
-Children's national average of minimum dietary diversification was reported to be 22%, whereas the national government score was 41%.
-To enable Health Information System guarantee timely and quality nutrition Nandi data.
-County has created a Health Information System.
-Nutrition action plan is key in ensuring the right interventions for improved nutrition outcomes are brought on board. presents Nandi Table 1 County Nutrition Action Plan's framework.
+Further, the percentage of children who are exclusively breastfed is 54% lower than the national government's level of 61%.
+Prevalence rates for anemia in children and pregnant women county 41.6% and 22.8%. are respectively, close to the which is national average of 42%.
+Children's minimum dietary diversification was reported to be 22%, whereas the national government score was 41%.
+To enable Health Information System guarantee timely and quality nutrition Nandi County has created a Health Information System.
+Nutrition action plan is key in ensuring the right interventions for improved nutrition outcomes are brought on board.

+Table 1 presents Nandi County Nutrition Action Plan's framework.